MpiloNM95/monty/README.md

 -   SimpleImplement the add opcode.
 -   The add opcode
 -   The opcode add adds the top two elements of the stack.

+### 5. nop
+-   Implement the nop opcode.
+-   The nop opcode
+-   The opcode nop doesn’t do anything.